Instructions for Including Third-Party Material in your Paper

 In addition to completing Part III, you must submit documentation of the permission you’ve received to use each piece of third-party content when you submit your completed copyright form, regardless of the origin of the third-party material.

 If the third-party content was originally published by ACM and is under ACM's copyright, you will need to select the "Request Permission" link from the ACM Digital Library page for that content and follow the instructions there to secure permission, using "Re-use in an ACM Publication" as the type of usage.
-The administrative fee will be waived with the application of an event-specific discount code that can be obtained from your Program Chair or the ACM publications Department (firstname.lastname@example.org).
+The administrative fee will be waived, but a permission fee will still be charged, with the application of an event-specific discount code that can be obtained from your Program Chair or the ACM Publications Department ([email protected]).
 The automated permissions system will automatically generate a license documenting your free re-use of this material in a new ACM publication which you should upload with your copyright form.